-A interdisciplinary studies degree from colleges on this list typically translates into above average earnings following graduation.
-While the average interdisciplinary studies bachelors degree from U.S. schools results in an average starting salary of $29,105, graduates of colleges on this list average $36,375.
+A interdisciplinary studies degree from colleges on this list typically translates into higher than average earnings following graduation.
+While the average interdisciplinary studies bachelors degree from U.S. colleges results in an average starting salary of $29,105, graduates of colleges on this list average $36,375.

 Other Factors We Consider